 When you die, your estate is valued and this value, along with the value of any transfers in the 7 years prior to death, is subject to inheritance tax (IHT).
-Generally, any excess over the nil-rate band (currently £325,000) is chargeable to IHT at 40%, less any lifetime IHT paid on transfers.
-There is a reduced IHT rate of 36% if your estate qualifies as a result of a charitable donation in your will of more than 10% of the value of your estate.
+Generally, any excess over the nil-rate band (currently £325,000) is chargeable to inheritance tax at 40%, less any lifetime inheritance tax paid on transfers.
+There is a reduced inheritance tax rate of 36% if your estate qualifies as a result of a charitable donation in your will of more than 10% of the value of your estate.

-Married couples and registered civil partners can pass on unused IHT threshold to effectively increase the threshold on their estate when the second partner dies – to as much as £650,000 in 2015/16, increasing to £1 million with the transfer of the new family home allowance.
+Married couples and registered civil partners can pass on unused inheritance tax threshold to effectively increase the threshold on their estate when the second partner dies – to as much as £650,000 in 2015/16, increasing to £1 million with the transfer of the new family home allowance.

 The estate value is the value of all the assets in the estate – such as a house, possessions, money, and investments – reduced by any debts owed, including mortgages, household bills, and funeral expenses.
 It includes your share of any jointly owned assets and the value of any assets held in trust on your behalf.

 In most cases, inheritance tax is due within 6 months of the end of the month in which the deceased passed away.
 After this, interest will be charged on the amount outstanding.
-The due dates are different if you’re paying Inheritance Tax on a trust.
-IHT can be paid in yearly instalments over 10 years if the value of the estate is tied up in property such as a house.
+The due dates are different if you’re paying inheritance tax on a trust.
+Inheritance tax can be paid in yearly installments over 10 years if the value of the estate is tied up in property such as a house.

 - Spouse or civil partner exemption – Your estate usually doesn’t owe IHT on anything you leave to a spouse or civil partner who has their permanent home in the UK – nor on gifts you make to them in your lifetime – even if the amount is over the threshold.

-- Charity exemption – Any gifts you make to a qualifying charity (during your lifetime or in your will) is exempt from IHT.
-A donation in your will may also reduce the IHT rate from 40% to 36%.
+- Charity exemption – Any gifts you make to a qualifying charity (during your lifetime or in your will) is exempt from inheritance tax.
+A donation in your will may also reduce the inheritance tax rate from 40% to 36%.

-- Potentially exempt transfers – If you survive for 7 years after making a gift to someone, the gift is generally exempt from IHT, no matter what the value.
+- Potentially exempt transfers – If you survive for 7 years after making a gift to someone, the gift is generally exempt from inheritance tax, no matter what the value.

 - Annual exemption – You can give up to £3,000 away each year, either as a single gift or as several gifts adding up to that amount, plus any unused allowance from the previous year.

-- Small gift exemption – You can make IHT-free gifts of up to £250 to as many people as you like.
+- Small gift exemption – You can make inheritance tax-free gifts of up to £250 to as many people as you like.

 Despite your best intentions, the distribution of this wealth by your Will can have unintended consequences, in terms of tax and in other areas.
 For this reason, a Deed of Variation can be created within 2 years of the date of death in order to change the terms of the Will.